A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Numerical Experiments

 \subsection{Example 2}

 The second example considered is the convection-diffusion benchmark example from MORwiki - Model Order Reduction Wiki \cite{morwiki,lyapack}.
 The examples are constructed with

-resulting in a SISO system of order $n = 10,000.$ The plots in Figures \ref{fig3} and \ref{fig4} display the same information as the corresponding plots in Figures \ref{fig1} and \ref{fig2}, resp..
-For this example, after some initial steps, all versions of Algorithm \ref{alg1} considered here perform better than RADI.
-Using the default option for computing the shifts resulted in $47$ precomputed shifts, while using the 'projection' option in $73$.
-As in Example 1, the truncation algorithm yields faster convergence and uses smaller subspace dimensions for the projection.
-A significant rank reduction is achieved.
+resulting in a SISO system of order $n = 10,000.$ The plots in Figure \ref{fig4} display essentially the same information as the corresponding plots in Figure \ref{fig2}.
+For this example, for the set of shifts generated with \texttt{my\_RKSMa\_care} and the option \texttt{'conv'} all versions of Algorithm \ref{alg1} perform at least as good as RKSM, while for the set of shifts generated with \texttt{mess\_lrradi} and the option \texttt{'gen-ham-opti'} the performance of all versions of Algorithm \ref{alg1} lie between the one of RKSM and RADI.
+Truncation has essentially no effect for the RKSM shifts, while for the \texttt{'gen-ham-opti'} shifts, starting from the BRAD subspace dimension 25, truncation has an effect.

+For the set of shifts generated with \texttt{mess\_lrradi} and the option \texttt{'heur'} RADI performs worse than the other algorithms which perform alike, see Figure \ref{fig5}.
+Truncating the solution does decrease the final subspace dimension, but also decreases the accuracy of the computed solution.
+This is depicted here for the choice $L_k = H_K.$